08Aristodemus24/thesis-writing-1/readme.md

 ```
 18. `sed -i 's/\r$//' <filename_of_script>`: to convert slurm script to a unix char standard file
 19. those long lines of epochs I see in the slurm script output are the DL tnsorflow models being used for prediction on the training set and cross validation set
+20. `numpy.core._exceptions._ArrayMemoryError: Unable to allocate 71.9 GiB for an array with shape (12277, 786318) and data type float64` especially if MinMaxScaler() or scaling is not applied on the data before it is passed in a numpy array

 ## artifact detection and correction: